jhlau/topic-coherence-sensitivity/README.md

 Running the System
 ==================
 * The code depends on jhlau/topic_interpretability, so check out the repository: https://github.com/jhlau/topic_interpretability
-* Use topic_interpretability/ComputeWordCount.py in to collect word co-occurrence statistics between topic words
+* Use **run_wordcount.sh** to collect word co-occurrence statistics between topic words
-* For word intrusion:
+* If doing word intrusion, use **run_wi.sh**; the script will:
- * Generate SVM features based on word count features
+ * generate SVM features based on word count features
- * Train an SVM rank model to predict intruder words
+ * train an SVM rank model to predict intruder words
-* For NPMI:
+* If doing NPMI, use **run-npmi.sh**; the script will:
- * Compute topic coherence using word count features
+ * compute topic coherence using word count features
-* Aggregate results over different cardinalities
+* Both scripts will aggregate coherence scores over different cardinalities and print them at the end

 Scripts
 =======